cogentcore/core/README.md

 ## General / Widgets

-* update gi/doc.go with final readme notes etc!
+* shortcut no longer working

-* MenuBar has gradient but actions don't -- add gradient to actions that show up in menubar -- can't not have a background..
+* MenuBar has gradient but actions don't -- add gradient to actions that show up in menubar -- can't not have a background..  set margin / padding 0 and rely on elements on sizing properly

+* test text render with keyboard runes and other unicode runes -- maybe something broken

 * key.ChordShortForm transforms chord into short-form suitable for menu shortcuts -- not clear if mac command rune will render -- seems to have broken arial.

+  need mac-specific shortcut symbols

+* kefun to chord use !! to indicate preferred among alternatives

 * add Toolbar based on MenuBar